tbp.monty.frameworks.environments#

 • patch_size – height and width of patch in pixels, defaults to 64

 • data_path – path to the image dataset.
-If None its set to ~/tbp/data/worldimages/world_data_stream/
+If None, defaults to ~/tbp/data/worldimages/world_data_stream/

 load_new_scene_data()[source]#